UMAprotocol/UMIPs/UMIPs/umip-31.md

 # Disclaimer

-This price identifier has been deprecated.
-It is highly recommended that contract deployers do not use this identifier in its current state for new contracts.
+These price identifiers have been deprecated.
+It is highly recommended that contract deployers do not use these identifiers in their current state for new contracts.
 Price requests from contracts created after 02/20/21 00:00 UTC will likely not be resolved correctly.

 Reasoning: The new EMP template proposed in [UMIP-54](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-54.md) requires that all price identifiers be scaled to 18 decimals.
-There are live contracts using the old EMP template which require this price identifier to be scaled equal the number of decimals in USDC (6) or renBTC (8).
-Because of this, the DVM could return prices incorrectly for new contracts that use this identifier.
+There are live contracts using the old EMP template which require these price identifiers to be scaled equal the number of decimals in USDC (6) or renBTC (8).
+Because of this, the DVM could return prices incorrectly for new contracts that use either one of these identifiers.

 ## Headers
 | UMIP-31     |                                                                                                                                          |